Alvor1991/PP4-Physio/README.md

 #### Site Goals

-1. As a user, I can register an account so that I can book and manage my appointments online
+1. As a user, I can register an account so that I can book and manage my appointments online.

-2. As an admin, I can manage website content so that I can keep info up-to-date and relevant for users
+2. As an admin, I can manage website content so that I can keep info up-to-date and relevant for users.

-3. As a user, I can access the website on any device so that I have a seamless experience on all devices
+3. As a user, I can access the website on any device so that I have a seamless experience on all devices.

-4. As a user, I can view the home page to get an overview of the services so that I can learn more about the website
+4. As a user, I can view the home page to get an overview of services so I can learn more about the website.

-5. As a user, I can view info about the therapist so that I can learn about their credentials and expertise
+5. As a user, I can view info about the therapist so that I can learn about their credentials and expertise.

-6. As a user, I can view a list of available treatments so that I can choose the appropriate therapy session
+6. As a user, I can view a list of available treatments so that I can choose the appropriate therapy session.

-7. As a user, I can create an appointment so that I can schedule a therapy session
+7. As a user, I can create an appointment so that I can schedule a therapy session.

-8. As a user, I can view a list of my appointments so that I can see my scheduled therapy sessions
+8. As a user, I can view a list of my appointments so that I can see my scheduled therapy sessions.

-9. As a user, I can update my appointments so that I can change the details of a scheduled session
+9. As a user, I can update my appointments so that I can change the details of a scheduled session.

-10. As a user, I can delete my appointments so that I can cancel a session I no longer need
+10. As a user, I can delete my appointments so that I can cancel a session I no longer need.

 #### Strategy Table